getopenmono/monodocs/getting-started/tic-tac-toe-part-1.md

 ## Fallen asleep?

-To wrap thing up, I want Mono to start a new game whenever it comes out of a reset or sleep:
+To wrap things up, I want Mono to start a new game whenever it comes out of a reset or sleep:

 ```cpp
 void AppController::monoWakeFromReset ()